jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Average North American theater gross for each Oscar Best Picture winner.
 As the movies were dying, the industry fought back with excuses and lawsuits instead of innovation and evolution.
 People didn't even bother watching Oscar movies on Netflix either.
 All numbers from boxofficemojo.com._

 The movie industry rejected the lesson of Napster.
-Ever notice how online movies don't include opening credits, red-carpet interviews, and political charged speeches.
+Ever notice how online movies don't include opening credits, red-carpet interviews, and politically charged speeches.
 When the public controlled the lever of power, the first thing they did was erase this filler because its useless dark majic.
-When in control of their stories, the public just downloads the simple majic of a new story.
+When in control of their stories, the public downloads the simple majic of a new story.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Majic versus dark majic.
 Or, another franchise story versus Game of Thrones._

 When DVDs and dark majic lost out to the majic of streaming, the industry fired up the Death Star.
-The same public who bought billions of dollars on DVDs and merchanise.
+The same public who bought billions of dollars on DVDs and merchandise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons; was declared evil.
-The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
+The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
 The industry refused to evolve.
-Instead they called their own customers disloyal thieves.
+Instead, they called their own customers' disloyal thieves.

 And here was born Darth Blockbuster.
 Hollywood leaders were actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
 Rather than sending us quality stories over the internet, Hollywood demanded we keep buying for Blue-rays.
-But before we find if the villian could save the DVD (I know you know the answer, but indulge me), let's take a short break.
+But before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ![Frontline movies full](/img\sketches\frontline-movies-full.jpg )
 _Today, most movies stink, and most theatres are dead.
-That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompeous banquets giving out awards to movies you've likely not even seen._
+That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompous banquets giving out awards to movies you've likely not even seen._

 # Intermission

-Intermissions are a good time to stretch our legs, buy a snack, and also ask some questions about the story so far.
+Intermissions are an excellent time to stretch our legs, buy a snack, and also ask some questions about the story so far.
 Here, I want to define more terms, characters, and emphasize how many of our problems are caused by us reaching to control modern levers of power.

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
-Thus, we're always that person on Main Street trying to figure out what's good for ourselves while trying to help our society prosper.
+Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
 I think we all try our best.
-We try to educate ourselves, eat healthy, or join movements like sustainable agriculture and renewable energy.
+We try to educate ourselves, eat well, or join movements like sustainable agriculture and renewable energy.

-That's good news, because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
+That's good news because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
 We simply have a huge problem—we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Still obessed with the era of mass-production, we've been managing the digitization of our society using ideas meant to encourage the industrialziation of our society.
+Since we're still obsessed with the era of mass-production, we've started the Internet Age using ideas meant to encourage the industrialization of our society.

 Today we still measure our success by GDP growth, employment numbers, Dow Jones Industrial Average, union membership rates.
-These stats don't tell us anything about ourselves; if we have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living happier lives.
+These stats don't tell us anything about ourselves.
+They don't say if we have more savings, better-maintained infrastructure, fewer heart attacks, or if we're living happier lives.

 The Internet Age gives us the power to start measuring the health of our civilization and our happiness.
-Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy.
+To get there, we have to finish our upgrade with the "click" of a new philosophy.
 One that says improving our lives is our right and our duty.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._

 ## The Rulebook

 The rulebook is what governs everyday life.
-Since entering the Internet Age our rulebook has kept growing.
-Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.
+Since entering the Internet Age, our rulebook has kept growing.
+Government regulations have shot up, political correctness is enforced on campus and boardrooms, office workers have to get absurd certifications.
+And think of this, business lobbyists didn't even exist in 1969, now many people think they run our governments.

-Our rulebook is huge, and you're probably used to it be over your head.
-We all sign loan contracts, terms of service, credit card agreements without reading them.
-We live under so many by-laws, regulations, and laws nobody knows how many.
-We also buy products filled with so many copyrights, trademarks, patents it's hard to understand how much of our stuff we own.
-We live under the jurisdiction of a very big rulebook.
-But big isn't always bad; it is, only when until size is used against us.
+Our rulebook is enormous, and you're probably used to it be over your head.
+We've all signed loan contracts, terms of service, credit card agreements without reading them.
+We live under so many by-laws, regulations, and laws; nobody knows how many.
+We also buy products filled with so many copyrights, trademarks, patents that it's hard to understand how much of our stuff we own.
+We live under the jurisdiction of a massive rulebook.
+But big isn't always bad; it is, only when the size is used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_

 ## The Death Star

 A big rulebook makes our rules so convoluted they become open to interpretation.
 Today, it's lawyers who benefit most.
-They interpret laws and argue for one side in a dispute, and thus have the power to decide winner and loser.
+They interpret laws and argue for one side in a dispute, and thus have the power to decide the winner and loser.
 But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power, and not inventing new ones.
 They wanted the era of mass-production to never end.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
-After the Industrial Age ended they wanted to keep the good times going.
-To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new,, had to up their "mad men" dark majic show.
-And when that didn't work—a large, confusing, and ever growing rulebook became their superweapon to defend their gates against new technology.
+You can see this same conversation at a car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
+After the Industrial Age ended, they wanted to keep the good times going.
+To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new, had to up their "mad men" dark majic show.
+And when that didn't work—a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

-Only established companies had the money to buy the lawyers who could intepret the growing rulebook in their favour.
-Hence forth, the large rulebook of society became a Death Star to the Internet Age.
+Only established companies had the money to buy the lawyers who could interpret the living rulebook in their favor.
+Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
 And "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring that his antagonism made life ever unhappier on Main Street.

+## Levers of Power

+In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
+This was because government policy was society's biggest lever of power.
+To have any say in what that lever did, Main Street could only support Right or Left.

+The Internet Age changes the power dynamic.
+Now when you think of politics Stargazer, you should not think of ideology but of apps, websites, and electronics.
+These are the new levers of power.
+And, the most important political question of our time is asking "who controls mine?".

+The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
+Once we believe in Techvolution, we'll be player gods in our minds.
+But only when we control our own levers of power, will we be player gods in reality.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.

-Unable to evolve, our society kept mass-producing the past and using ever more dark majic to keep people from noticing.
-Thus, to improve education we kept putting up more fancy colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
+Unable to evolve, our society kept mass-producing the past and using ever more dark majic to prevent people from noticing.
+Thus, to improve education, we put up more colleges.
+To speed up transportation, we sold more cars.
+To make people "happy," we built more suburban homes.
 The Woodstock 1969 lifestyle went global to keep Industrial Age production lines pumping out their one size fits all products.

 ![suburbs](/img\diagrams\suburbs.jpg)
 _Guess where these pictures were taken.
 You can't!
 Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

-If anyone would see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder; "why are these biologies here?".
-Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should now understand something is gravely wrong.
-Different geographies, demographics, weather have different problems and thus give custom biologies; and it should also give custom cyborgologies too.
+If we saw a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
+Likewise, when we see the same modes of transportation, working hours, houses in Boston and Phoenix, we should see something is out of place.
+Different geographies, demographics, and weather have various problems and thus give custom biologies.
+It should create custom cyborgologies too.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

 If you're asking how our cyborgologies should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-I do know an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Calgary lifestyles.
-We have none of the splendid diveristy of life in Nature, the ancient world, or Middle-Earth (a hint of the wonderful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit).
+I do think an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Calgary lifestyles.
+We have none of the splendid diversity of life in Nature, the ancient world, or Middle-Earth.
+This is a subtle hint of the beautiful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit.

 And that's why we're unhappy.
-We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply etc. to our the problems of our environment.
-We're like a camel being forced to live in the Amazon.
+We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply, etc. to the problems of our environment.
+We're as unhappy as a camel being forced to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
-That's why our politicians, despite disagreeing on everything else, have agreed to keep borrowing more money.
-They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy, alive.
-Unable to adapt is also why we extras owe so much money.
+That's why despite disagreeing on everything else, our politicians have agreed to keep borrowing more money.
+They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
+Unable to adapt is also why regular people owe so much money.

 In short, can you imagine all the debt a polar bear would rack-up to live in the Sahara?
 You don't have to, just look down.